-Honest Paws has recently developed CBD infused peanut butter to satisfy Fido's taste buds and provide your dog with a slew of nutritional benefits.
+Honest Paws has recently developed CBD infused peanut butter to satisfy Fido's taste buds.
 Of course, Honest Paws cultivates only the best all-natural ingredients which ensure the product's safety and allows pet parents to rest easy knowing they are giving their dog the absolute greatest CBD peanut butter available.
 The peanut butter is rich in protein and minerals and can be added to your dog's food daily if you so should choose.

 Suggested Serving Size: